- Just when you thought COBIT’s relevance has faded, soaring data breach fines are pushing it back to center stage.

 - Enhanced security posture: LastPass helps your organization comply with COBIT’s information security standards and achieve high levels of digital trust.

-A new 2024 study by ISACA (the creator of COBIT) shows 78% of respondents agree digital trust is important to digital transformation but only 52% see their organization as digitally trustworthy.
+A 2024 study by ISACA (the creator of COBIT) shows 78% of respondents agree digital trust is important to digital transformation, but only 52% see their organization as digitally trustworthy.

-With LastPass, you get secure password sharing, credential monitoring, and role-based access control, complying with COBIT’s new emphasis on information security and risk management .
+With LastPass, you get secure sharing, credential monitoring, and role-based access controls, complying with COBIT’s emphasis on information security and risk management .
 The result?
 Effortless digital trust and business resilience.

-- Increased efficiency: Automating password management reduces IT admin duties and improves workforce productivity, supporting COBIT’s focus on operational excellence.
+- Increased efficiency: Automating credential security reduces IT admin duties and improves productivity, supporting COBIT’s focus on operational excellence.

 Your IT team will receive fewer password reset requests, freeing them to tackle higher-value business tasks.
-And with our secure autofill capabilities and passwordless authentication choices, your employees can say goodbye to passwords forever.
+And with our smart autofill and passwordless authentication options, your employees can say goodbye to passwords forever.

 - Clear audit trails: With LastPass, you get strong reporting features, which are crucial for demonstrating compliance during formal audits.

-- Improved compliance: Whether your organization complies with NIST, COBIT, HIPAA, GDPR, HITRUST, or NERC-CIP standards, LastPass helps you meet regulatory requirements for password complexity and storage.
+- Improved compliance: Whether your organization must comply with NIST, COBIT, HIPAA, GDPR, HITRUST, or NERC-CIP, LastPass gives you the controls you need to prevent unauthorized use or disclosure.

 Step-by-step guide to implementing LastPass within COBIT